Ziiics/Cloud_Notes/RawNotes/CloudEssentials.md

    - AWS Artifact - provides no-cost, on-demand access to AWS security and compliance reports and select online agreements.
    - AWS Compliance portal can also be used to see how other cusotomer solved various compliance, governance,a nd audit challenges.

-Following guidelines for different AWS resources
+### Following guidelines for different AWS resources
 - AWS Config - assess, audit, and evaluate configurations of AWS resources, can create reports.
 - AWS Audit Manager - continually audits AWS usage to simplify risk and compliance assessment.

-AWS Organizations - centrally manage and govern environemnt as AWS resources grow and scale.
+- AWS Organizations - centrally manage and govern environemnt as AWS resources grow and scale.
 Can be used to automate AWS acount create, providing tools and accesss, and controlling user access.
 Can control based on OU and individual member account.

-Governance in AWS Cloud
 - AWS Cloud Tower - use preconfigured controls to enforce and manage governance rules for seucirty, operations, and compliance at scale.
 Used to quickly deplou apps and provision compliant AWS accounts.
 - AWS Service Catalog - create, share, and organize from a curated caatlog of AWS resources.
 Used to provision resources across AWS accounts, apply access controls,and accelerate provisioning of CI/CD pipelines.
 - AWS License Manager - helps manage software license and fine-tune licensing costs.
 Use it to streamlin license management and simplogy experience, automate the distributiona nd activation of software entitlements across AWS accounts.

+### Operational Health & Best Practices
-AWS Health Dashboard - view account-specific health information and get AWS Health event updates.
+- AWS Health Dashboard - view account-specific health information and get AWS Health event updates.
 It gives you timely and actionable guidance to remedy issues.
 It also helps manage service health and is integrated and automated to use at scale.

-AWS Trusted Advisor helps you align with AWS best practices, prioritize recommendations, and optimize your AWS resources at scale.
+- AWS Trusted Advisor helps you align with AWS best practices, prioritize recommendations, and optimize your AWS resources at scale.
 Can continuously evaluate your AWS environment by using best practice checks across several categories.

-AWS IAM Access Analyzer provides benefits like refining permissions, validating IAM policies, helping you meet your least privilege goals, and automating IAM policy reviews.
+- AWS IAM Access Analyzer provides benefits like refining permissions, validating IAM policies, helping you meet your least privilege goals, and automating IAM policy reviews.